 These donations assist the Board of Trustees and staff to deliver higher quality programmes that would be possible if we relied solely on our Government funding.
 The donations are tax-deductible, so please retain your receipt for tax purposes.

 Families are also asked to pay a $10.00 paper levy.

-Stationary packs are available at the school office from the first day of school.
+Stationery packs are available at the school office from the first day of school.
 Children will not receive a pack until payment has been received.
 Any further stationery required throughout the year can be purchased at the school office.
 Please contact the school office for up to date prices.

 We keep our Sick Bay well stocked with an up to date list of emergency contacts and specific individual health concerns.
 Please inform the school immediately of any changes of address or phone numbers.
-All staff have a current first aid certificate.
+All staff

-In accordance with Government legislation, Pokeno School, including all buildings and grounds, is a smoke free environment 24 hours a day, 7 days a week.
+In accordance with Government legislation, Pokeno School, including all buildings and grounds, is a smoke-free environment 24 hours a day, 7 days a week.

-Pokeno School senior children are part of East Group which includes Mercer, Mangatawhiri, Mangatangi, Maramarua and Kaiaua.
-East Group meets regularly for sporting ventures including swimming, cross country and athletics.
-Some children will then go on to compete at Franklin level.
+Pokeno School senior children are part of East Group which includes Mercer, Mangatawhiri, Mangatangi, Maramarua

 All children are expected to wear a sunhat in terms one and four.
 If children choose to wear a hat in terms two or three they are able to choose a sunhat or beanie.
 Hats and beanies must not display any offensive graphics or language.